testcontainers/testcontainers-java/docs/modules/gcloud.md

 Testcontainers module for the Google's [Cloud SDK](https://cloud.google.com/sdk/).

-Currently, the module supports `datastore`, `firestore`, `pubsub` and `spanner` emulators.
+Currently, the module supports `Datastore`, `Firestore`, `Pub/Sub` and `Spanner` emulators.
 In order to use it, you should use the following classes:

 * DatastoreEmulatorContainer
 * FirestoreEmulatorContainer